-A private contractor is responsible for the daily operation of the site.
 State certified operators are on the site at all times that waste is delivered for disposal.
 The operators observe each load that is placed in the site.
 Unacceptable materials, such as appliances and electronics, are removed and stored for eventual recycling.
 Waste is compacted using specialized equipment to densities that exceed 1,400 pounds per cubic yard.
 The compacted waste is covered daily to minimize odors and blowing material.
 A common daily cover used at the Marathon County Landfill is bottom ash from the Weston Power Plant.

 A private contractor also operates the Refuse Derived Fuel plant.
 This plant converts paper mill screenings into fuel pellets.
 These are sold as a supplemental fuel for industrial boilers that burn coal, wood wastes and tires.